matthawkins90/dcrdex/Ethereum.md

 ## Wallet Setup

-From the "Wallets" page of the DEX application, you select Ethereum from the left menu, which will show you your the ETH balance if you already have a wallet, or you will see a "Create a Ethereum Wallet" button:
+From the "Wallets" page of the DEX application, you select Ethereum from the left menu, which will show you your ETH balance if you already have a wallet, or you will see a "Create a Ethereum Wallet" button:

    <img src="images/eth-create-wallet.png" width="320">